 The first few years of the teaching profession are essential for developing the knowledge, skills and confidence needed to be the very best teachers and future leaders.
-We are delighted to be supporting Early Career Teachers through our partnership with University College London to deliver the Early Career Framework, a funded entitlement to a structured 2-year package of high-quality professional development at the start of the teaching career.
-We are excited by the investment in mentor support and the educational evidence base underpinning the Early Career Framework.
+We support Early Career Teachers through our partnership with University College London to deliver the Early Career Framework, a funded entitlement to a structured two-year package of high-quality professional development at the start of the teaching career.

-The early career framework (ECF) is the evidence base which underpins the training curriculum and entitlement for early career teachers’ (ECTs) from September 2021.
-It sets out what all ECTs should learn about, and learn how to do, during the first 2 years of their careers.
+The Early Career Framework (ECF) is the evidence base which underpins the training curriculum and entitlement for Early Career Teachers’ (ECTs).
+It sets out what all ECTs should learn about; and learn how to do, during the first two years of their careers.
 There are five core areas:

 This is a fully funded, provider-led and quality assured programme.
-The East Manchester Teaching School Hub is providing this in partnership with University College London for teachers across all phases and sectors.
+East Manchester Teaching School Hub is providing this in partnership with University College London for teachers across all phases and sectors.
 We recruit experienced and expert facilitators to support ECTs and mentors throughout the programme.
-Our approach to phase-specific clustering of participants helps to support meaningful networking and peer support.
+We facilitate, phase specific local clusters, and, have a special school and post-16 cluster groups to support meaningful networking and peer support.

-The UCL programme consists of 9 modules over 2 years.
-The 8 standards of the ECF are combined into 5 modules in Year 1 that fully address the content of all standards.
-There are 4 modules in Year 2 that deepen ECTs’ knowledge and practice in relation to aspects of the ECF that are most pertinent to each ECT.
+The UCL programme consists of nine modules over two years.
+The eight standards of the ECF are combined into five modules in Year One that fully address the content of all standards.
+There are four modules in Year Two that deepen ECTs’ knowledge and practice in relation to aspects of the ECF that are most pertinent to each ECT.

-ECT learning in each half term is fostered through an integrated programme of ECT self-study, ECT mentor meetings, online and face-to-face training events.
-Learning activities address ECTs’ knowledge of the ECF content and their ability to put this into practice to bring about high-quality pupil learning.
-High-quality mentoring and professional dialogue are both vital components in supporting ECTs throughout the 2-year programme.
+ECT learning in each half term is fostered through an integrated programme of ECT self-study, ECT mentor meetings and face-to-face training events.
 The programme also provides professional development for mentors.

 East Manchester Teaching School Hub is proud to be part of the Cranmer Education Trust